daniyalk26/DKPortfolio/DogBreedClassifier/README.md

-# PawID – Dog Breed & Emotion Classifier 🐾
+# PawID – Dog Breed & Emotion Classifier using EffecientNetB3 Model 🐾

 A full‑stack project that recognizes dog breeds and emotions from an image.
 **Backend:** FastAPI + TensorFlow.